hwhalen/naught_compiler/readme.txt

+11/30 2:30 Jordan
+  Added functionality to some arglist and a test naught file.
+Added a test file for param list, but something is causing a segfault.
+Didn't end up changing vardecl node, not sure if we need to or not.

 11/30 1:50 Jordan
   Added a bunch of expression nodes.
 Should work great once evaluate is working properly.
 Added an ID node and am going to switch change vardecl node to use ID nodes instead.